Tenryuu-exe/emio-labs/Code/README.md

 1. Copy the entire `external_plugins` folder from this repository.
 2. Paste it directly into the root of your `emio-labs` directory (e.g., `~/emio-labs/external_plugins`).

-### Step 2: Launch Emio Labs
+### Step 2: Install and Launch Emio Labs
+To install the EMIO Labs, please click on this link: https://compliance-robotics.us16.list-manage.com/track/click?u=a88369e12a53596e26abd3fb0&id=c19f3f9a3b&e=38add711d7&i=d74cd1019e

-Click the App icon of Emio Labs to launch it.
+Once installed, click the App icon of Emio Labs to launch it.

 ### Step 3: Configure the Labs